-- Problems with contact lenses and lens care products could result in serious injury to your eye.
+Problems with contact lenses and lens care products could result in serious injury to your eye.
 It is essential that you follow your eye care practitioner's direction and all labeling instructions for proper use of lenses and lens care products, including the lens case.
-Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision. - Strict compliance with your lens care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule must be followed. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers.
+Eye problems, including corneal ulcers, can develop rapidly and lead to loss of vision.

+- Strict compliance with your lens care regimen including cleaning of the lens case, wearing restrictions, wearing schedule, and follow-up visit schedule must be followed. - Daily wear lenses are not indicated for overnight wear, and you should not wear lenses while sleeping. - Clinical studies have shown that the risk of serious adverse reactions is increased when contact lenses are worn overnight. - Studies have shown that contact lens wearers who are smokers have a higher incidence of adverse reactions than nonsmokers. - If you experience eye discomfort, excessive tearing, vision changes, or redness of the eye, you should immediately remove lenses and promptly contact your eye care practitioner.